Melbourne Factory Focus

 The Solution

-Warehouse 3 marks completion of Stage 2 of the Aliro Group’s Somerville Road Estate and the successful realisation of a premium industrial precinct in Melbourne’s inner west.
+Warehouse 3 marks completion of Stage 2 of the Alrio Group’s Somerville Road Estate and the successful realisation of a premium industrial precinct in Melbourne’s inner west.

 Designed for flexibility and capable of being configured into two tenancies, the project features four independent temperature-controlled chambers.
 Each chamber is fully fitted with premium, Australian-made double-deep racking, offering 33,563 pallet spaces and ensuring the facility is ready for immediate high-capacity operations.